Interview by Silvia Iacovcich

 You often embark upon collaborations with visual artists.
 In Temple Of The Jaguar, you mirror the tracks with your own physicality dancing in monochrome – how does your relationship to the visual development?
 Is it intrinsic to sound or works on a parallel dimension?

-It’s funny; until ‘Temple of the ‘Jaguar’, I didn’t think in terms of visuals at all – I still don’t when I am making tracks.
+It’s funny; until ‘Temple of the ‘Jaguar’, I didn’t think of visuals at all – I still don’t when making tracks.
 So for me, it is not intrinsic to the music.
 When I use visuals, it’s in a complimentary way – a parallel, as you say.
 With ‘Temple of the Jaguar’, the visual idea just appeared one day in my mind, fully formed, so I knew I had to make it.

 We live in a very visual age with so much of what we consume and experience now coming through screens.
 I don’t think that’s positive, so a huge part of me resists the need for music to have a visual element at all.
 It feels like we are being guided by technology and algorithms into ways of being that don’t make sense.
 There are so many distractions from the actual sound and feel of the music.
 My favourite way to listen to music is with my eyes closed.

-Having said that, I do love a good visual show in a live setting and music videos that complement the music in some way.
+Having said that, I love a good visual show in a live setting and music videos that complement the music somehow.
 I love a visual element when it makes sense for the overall piece (which I hope I’ve done with this trilogy) rather than an intrinsic need for music to have a visual element.

 The concept behind this trilogy reflects on the human condition – from a primal to a physical to a more spiritual state.
 It is reflected in a corollary of sounds – from elegiac to frenetic to repetitive refrains.
 What was the creative process behind this project?
 Was the inception conceptual or pragmatic?